purestjs/docs/docs/08-custom-api-methods.md

 # Custom Chain API Methods

-Purest comes with just a few of pre-configured method aliases to use with its [Chain API][chain-api]:
+Purest comes with just a few pre-configured method aliases to use with the *[Chain API][chain-api]*:

 ```js
 {